RishiSpace/RI/README.md

 1. **Download the Executable:**

-   Download the latest executable file for your operating system from the releases page (to be updated soon).
+   Download the latest executable file for your operating system from the [releases](https://github.com/RishiSpace/RishiAI/releases) page.

 2. **Configure API Key:**